jonathan-poole/qs-admin-guide/docs/asset_management/apps/check_new_apps.md

 [![check_new_apps_native_2_4.png](images/check_new_apps_native_2_4.png)](https://raw.githubusercontent.com/qs-admin-guide/qs-admin-guide/master/docs/asset_management/apps/images/check_new_apps_native_2_4.png)

-You can now sort by that column to view new apps.
+It is now possible to sort by that column to view new apps.
 In addition, feel free to add the **App File Size** field as well to filter by large applications only.

 [![check_new_apps_native_2_5.png](images/check_new_apps_native_2_5.png)](https://raw.githubusercontent.com/qs-admin-guide/qs-admin-guide/master/docs/asset_management/apps/images/check_new_apps_native_2_5.png)